fidum/laravel-dashboard-vapor-metrics-tile/README.md

 ## Usage

-In your dashboard view you use these components.
+In your dashboard view you can use one or all or multiple of each of these components.
+The `tileName` and `position` attributes are **required**:

 ```html
 <x-dashboard>